Particle board and plywood are two popular materials that woodworkers use all the time, so they’re often compared. But which one is better?

 Plus, plywood can be made much stronger with polyurethane and protective stain; the same can be said for particle board, though this isn’t done often.
 After all, why would you add a thin, protective coat to a material that’s inherently weak?

-Particle board is more prone to denting and scratching mainly because of its composition.
+Particle board is more prone to denting and scratching mainly because of its composition but you can seal particle board to add more durability.

 But when it comes to visual appeal, damage to plywood is more noticeable than damage to particle board, which is something to consider when comparing the two materials.